amelief/PHPAskIt/README.txt

 Having problems?
 Spotted a bug?
 Something not working?

-You may contact me personally at amelie@amelie.nu but please be warned that I have limited time available to answer personal requests.
-I am active at the CodeGrrl forums (http://codegrrl.com/forums/) and will be able to answer any queries there.
+You may contact me personally at http://amelierosalyn.com/about/#contact but please be warned that I have limited time available to answer personal requests.
+I am active at the GWG forums (http://girlswhogeek.com/forums/) and will be able to answer any queries there.
 This is a better option than contacting me personally since questions asked and answered on the forums will be available for future reference, which may help others having similar problems.
 Your query may also be answered more quickly by other members.